mjw324/eSentry/README.md

 1. **Access the Client Interface**: Open your browser and navigate to `http://localhost:3000`.

-2. **Input eBay Search Link**: On the homepage, input your desired eBay search link.
+2. **Create eBay Monitor**: Once logged in, input your desired eBay search parameters and the notification method.

-3. **Specify Requirements**: Define any specific requirements or keywords you want to exclude.

-4. **Receive Notifications**: Once set up, you'll start receiving notifications on Telegram for any updates that match your criteria.
+3. **Receive Notifications**: Once set up, you'll start receiving notifications for any new listings that match your criteria.

-## To-Do

-- Reconfigure `exclude_keywords` (both in POST monitor requests and MySQL database) to be an array of strings for better customization.